meleangelo/segnet/README.md

 # segnet
-This repositories contains the replication files for:
+This repository contains the replication files for:
 Mele, Angelo (2019), "Does school desegregation promote diverse interactions?
 An equilibrium model of segregation within schools", American Economic Journal: Economic Policy.

 The paper provides an empirical application of the model developed in